khudgins/documentation/agent/linux/configureService.rst

 Description
 ~~~~~~~~~~~

-enStratus invokes the script /mnt/services/$SERVICE_ID/bin/enstratus-configure, if it exists, to run a service specific configuration script
+Enstratius invokes the script /mnt/services/$SERVICE_ID/bin/enstratus-configure, if it exists, to run a service specific configuration script

 Options
 ~~~~~~~

 USER_ID
 	User under whose authority the service configuration process will run.
-It can be set in the configuration of the service, otherwise enStratus will assign one.
+It can be set in the configuration of the service, otherwise Enstratius will assign one.

 CUSTOMER_ID
-	Customer id within enStratus.
+	Customer id within Enstratius.

 SERVICE_ID
 	ID of the service to be configured.
-It's provided by enStratus.
+It's provided by Enstratius.
 Service images are stored in /mnt/services/$SERVICE_ID

 SSL_ADDRESS
 	When using a SSL certificate, the fully qualified name associated to the certificate